Certain less commonly known Deductions available under Income Tax Act

 Total income [minus] long-term capital gain & short-term capital gain (if any) [minus] deduction under other sections except 80 GG

-80 GGC – Deduction for Donation given to Political parties
+80 GGC – Dedication for donations given to Political parties

-A taxpayer who has contributed any amount as donation for any political party can claim the amount so donated as deduction from his total income.
-There is no limit on the amount of deduction which can be claimed.
+A taxpayer who has contributed any amount as a donation to any political party can claim the amount so donated as a deduction from their total income.
+There is no limit on the amount of deduction that can be claimed.
 The whole amount donated by the person can be deducted.

-80 QQB – Deduction with respect to Royalty Income on Books
+80 QQB – Dedication concerning Royalty Income on Books

 Resident individual taxpayers, being authors of books other than textbooks & who are earning Royalty under Income tax return filing as a lump sum, shall be eligible to claim a deduction for such royalty income.
 The deduction shall be subject to a maximum of Rs.
 3 lakhs.

 The individual is also allowed a deduction on royalty income earned outside India when the income is brought to India in convertible foreign exchange within a specified time (usually 6 months from the end of the year).
-In order to claim a deduction under this section, the individual must obtain a certificate in the prescribed form and manner from the person making the payment.
+To claim a deduction under this section, the individual must obtain a certificate in the prescribed form and manner from the person making the payment.

-80 RRB – Deduction with respect to Royalty Income from Patent
+80 RRB – Dedication concerning Royalty Income from Patent

-Resident individual taxpayers earning royalty income from patents registered under the Patents Act and held in his name shall be eligible to claim a deduction for such royalty income.
+Resident individual taxpayers earning royalty income from patents registered under the Patents Act and held in their name shall be eligible to claim a deduction for such royalty income.
 The deduction shall be subject to a maximum of Rs.
 3 lakhs.
 The individual is also allowed a deduction on royalty income earned outside India when the income is brought to India in convertible foreign exchange within a specified time (usually 6 months from the end of the year).
-In order to claim deduction under this section, the individual must obtain a certificate in prescribed form and manner from the person making payment.80 RRB – Deduction with respect to Royalty Income from Patent
+To claim a deduction under this section, the individual must obtain a certificate in the prescribed form and manner from the person making the payment.80 RRB – Dedication Concerning Royalty Income from Patent

 80 TTB – Deduction for Interest Income earned